Hot Economics, Cold Politics? Reexamining Economic Linkages and Political Tensions in Sino-Japanese Relations (with Sara Newland)

 Over the past decade, the Japanese government has quietly sought to enhance its security by promoting “defense capacity building,” helping other countries to improve their own security capabilities through a myriad of activities ranging from underwater medical training to provision of equipment.
 Why has Japan decided to pursue this as a national security strategy?
 What factors shape Japan’s defense capacity building program?
 How has Japan’s activities changed in the wake of the security reforms undertaken by the Abe administration?
 I argue that Japan’s defense capacity building activities have been influenced by concerns about external perceptions of Japanese activities and by the structure of domestic aid and defense institutions.
 Recent security reforms such as easing of arms export regulations have served to enable expansion of programs; however, institutional conflicts and limited experience mean that challenges remain in determining the future direction of these programs and ensuring their success.
 An examination of Japan’s defense capacity building program helps to shed light on how the country’s security posture is changing in response to domestic politics and shifting regional threats.

 Under the banner of “defense capacity building,” major powers are increasingly providing assistance to less capable countries through activities ranging from underwater medical training to provision of fighter jets.
 However, there is little consensus about what this term means beyond the broad intention to improve the capacity of recipient states to more autonomously influence the security environment for the better.
 What exactly is defense capacity building?
-What explains the increasing frequency of its use as a security strategy?
-In this paper, I offer a new conceptualization of defense capacity building, building on three dimensions: activity scope, recipient character, and supply versus demand orientation.
-I then analyze the defense capacity building activities of the United States, Japan, and NATO countries, identifying differing trends in approaches.
-I argue that the increasing activity and discourse around defense capacity building reflects both a recognition of the growing complexity of the international security environment and the desire of declining powers to use partnerships to shore up their increasing vulnerabilities.
+Why is it becoming more prevalent as a security strategy, and what explains cross-national variation in its usage?
+In this paper, I conduct a content analysis of government documents from the United States, Japan, and NATO countries offer a new conceptualization of defense capacity building, building on three dimensions: activity scope, recipient character, and supply versus demand orientation.
+I then compare the evolution of the defense capacity building activities of these countries, analyzing the factors that drive the variation in their approaches.
+I argue that the increasing activity and discourse around defense capacity building reflects recognition of the growing complexity of the international security environment.
+For declining powers, capacity building is an exit strategy, an attempt to use partnerships to shore up increasing vulnerabilities and ease burdens.
+For middle powers such as Japan, however, defense capacity building can be an entry strategy to boost national involvement in the provision of regional security.
 Greater theoretical and empirical understanding of this concept will enable scholars to better characterize the range of national responses to the shifting international balance of power.